July 17 - 21, 2024

 ACA Level 3 Coastal Kayak Instructor

 Who am I?

 I’m an educator in many aspects of my life, paddling is no exception.
 I find great joy in helping people safely and respectfully enjoy our natural resources.
-I volunteer my time for the American Canoe Association and the Huron River Watershed Council educating people on the importance of personal flotation and paddling safety.
+I volunteer my time for the American Canoe Association and the Huron River Watershed Council educating people on the importance of PFD’s and paddling safety.

 My GLSKS Story

 I discovered Grand Marais, MI in the late 90’s on a backpacking trip and it soon became a staple in the “post-trip” societal re-acclimation.
 Because how better to re-acclimate to “reality” than a stop in the town with no chain restaurants, little to no cellular service and the sweetest little brewery in the U.P?
 (Always with hopes that I’d happen into the Dunes Saloon and park myself right next to Jim Harrison…sadly that never happened) No matter where I was backpacking (NCT, Isle Royale NP or trips out to Montana or the Dakota’s) I always drove back through that special little town before heading home.